jjdelorme/EventsSample/README.md

 ## Developing locally

+1. Follow the previous [instructions](https://cloud.google.com/dotnet/docs/setup) to setup your local development machine.
+Make sure to download a JSON key and save in the root directory of this project as `key.json`.

 To start the API server run `dotnet run` from the `\api` directory.

 During development you can hot reload the static React HTML/JS/CSS content using the `development server` by running `npm start`.
 When using the node.js development server the application will be hosted on 2 different ports: